walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 3. On the 'Customize settings' screen, set the Administrator password to **demo!pass123** (twice).
 Then select **Finish**.

-    > **Note:** When entering the password, the VM uses a US keyboard mapping.
+    > **Note**: When entering the password, the VM uses a US keyboard mapping.
 If you are using a non-US keyboard, some characters may be entered incorrectly.
 Select the 'eyeball' icon in the second password entry box to check the password has been entered correctly.

     ![Screenshot of the Azure Migrate appliance showing the set Administrator password prompt.](images/Exercise1/customize-settings.png)